 People’s thoughts on power outages tend to be less varied.
 Aside from some rare, overzealous board-game enthusiasts, most folks prefer to keep their lights, appliances and heat running, especially on frigid winter evenings.

-Should you lose power this winter, here are some steps you can take to stay warm without putting yourself at risk, courtesy of the Federal Emergency Management Agency.
+Should you lose power this winter, here are some steps you can take to stay warm.

-- Close off unused rooms to consolidate and retain heat.
+- As soon as you lose power, close off unused rooms to consolidate and retain heat.

 - Wear layered clothing and use blankets or sleeping bags to stay warm.